Company officers

 Guidelines relating to the Board of Statutory Auditors of Iren S.p.A.

-On the recommendation of the Board of Statutory Auditors, in its capacity as the "Internal Control and Audit Committee", the Shareholders' Meeting held on 22 May 2019, has appointed KPMG S.p.A. to audit the financial statements of IREN S.p.A. for the nine-year period 2021-2029.
-This resolution was taken at the end of a complex selection procedure that was carried out in accordance with the provisions of art.
-16 of Regulation (EU) 537/2014 (the "Tender Process").
+On the recommendation of the Board of Statutory Auditors, in its capacity as the "Internal Control and Audit Committee", the Shareholders' Meeting held on 22 May 2019 appointed KPMG S.p.A. to audit the financial statements of IREN S.p.A. for the nine-year period 2021-2029.
+This resolution was taken at the end of a comprehensive selection procedure carried out in accordance with Article 16 of Regulation (EU) No. 537/2014 (the "Tender Process").

-Subsequently, on 25 November 2019, the Parent Company and KPMG signed a Framework Agreement containing terms and conditions (technical and financial) for the performance, for the 2021-2029 nine-year period by KPMG S.p.A. of (i) the activity of legal audit of Iren's financial statements, and, (iii) the activity of legal audit of the financial statements of the consolidated companies included in the scope of the Tender Process (the "Framework Agreement").
-Moreover, the same Framework Agreement contains terms and conditions (technical and economic) for carrying out the limited review activity of the NFS of the Iren Group for the three-year period 2021-2023, with an option to renew for two further three-year periods.
+Subsequently, on 25 November 2019, the Parent Company and KPMG signed a Framework Agreement containing the technical and financial terms and conditions governing, for the nine-year period 2021-2029, (i) the statutory audit of IREN's financial statements and (ii) the statutory audit of the financial statements of the consolidated companies included within the scope of the Tender Process (the "Framework Agreement").
+The same Framework Agreement also contains the technical and financial terms and conditions governing the limited assurance engagement on the Iren Group's Non-Financial Statement (NFS) for the three-year period 2021-2023 (subsequently renewed).

-The Shareholders' Meetings of each consolidated company included in the Tender Process, on the basis of a reasoned proposal from their respective Boards of Statutory Auditors, have therefore appointed KPMG S.p.A. to audit their accounts for the 2021-2023 three-year period (with an option to renew for two additional three-year periods), in accordance with the terms and conditions of the Framework Agreement.
+The Shareholders' Meetings of each consolidated company included within the scope of the Tender Process, upon a reasoned proposal by their respective Boards of Statutory Auditors, therefore appointed KPMG S.p.A. as statutory auditor for the three-year period 2021-2023 (subsequently renewed) in accordance with the terms and conditions of the Framework Agreement.

-After the signing of the Framework Agreement, the dynamism that has characterised the Group, both in terms of growth through external lines and in terms of internal reorganisation, has given rise to situations such as to entail changes to the original audit scope entrusted by Iren to KPMG S.p.A. for the nine-year period 2021-2029.
-More precisely it involves: (i) the expansion of the scope of Iren subsidiaries (direct and indirect) that included entities not contemplated in the Tender Process concluded in 2019; (ii) the changes in size or legal status undergone by some consolidated companies, already included in the audit scope, likely to affect the terms and conditions of the audit engagements already conferred to KPMG S.p.A. by the same companies.
+Following the execution of the Framework Agreement, the dynamism that has characterised the Group, both in terms of growth through external acquisitions and internal reorganisation, has resulted in changes to the original audit scope entrusted by Iren to KPMG S.p.A. for the nine-year period 2021-2029.
+More specifically, these changes concerned: (i) the expansion of the scope of Iren's direct and indirect subsidiaries to include entities not covered by the Tender Process completed in 2019; and (ii) changes in the size or legal status of certain consolidated companies already included within the audit scope, affecting the terms and conditions of the audit engagements already awarded to KPMG S.p.A.

 Delegated bodies